fbsamples/audience-network/README.md

 If you are having technical issues or experiencing bugs, please use the [bug report][2] tool to report a bug on `Audience Network`.
 Our engineers will get in touch with you.

+If you have any other questions or issues regarding to Facebook Audience Network, please use the online [publisher support portal][3] to submit a request.

 [1]: https://developers.facebook.com/docs/audience-network